ruslansavchuk/kubernetes-the-hard-way/docs/02-kubelet.md

 }
 ```

-The output shuld be empty.
+The output should be empty.

 Next: [Pod networking](./03-pod-networking.md)